Mike Lam: Hong Kong 47

 On 6 January 2021, Mike Lam was arrested by the national security police for subversion over his participation in the primaries.
 He was formally charged in late February along with others and was one of the four released on court bail after prosecution dropped appeal.

-Lam did not appear much in public after the release, but wrote on social media in August 2022 after Chinese President Xi Jinping visited the city, and quoted Xi to implement "One country, two systems" and "Patriots administering Hong Kong" principles, while avoiding Hong Kong independence sentiments.
+Lam did not appear much in public after the release, but wrote on social media in August 2022 after General Secretary of the Chinese Communist Party Xi Jinping visited the city, and quoted Xi to implement "One country, two systems" and "Patriots administering Hong Kong" principles, while avoiding Hong Kong independence sentiments.
 He further wrote in January 2023 that Hong Kong is a city with rule of law, along with a picture with Financial Secretary Paul Chan.

 Lam pleaded guilty to the charge in January 2023, and was later revealed to be testifying for the prosecution.
 The decision has angered some of the remanded democrats which called for boycotting AbouThai, while some in the yellow economic circle decided to cut ties.
 Five people, including two minors, were arrested after allegedly harassing customers and demanding to meet Mike Lam after news of his decision to be prosecution witness emerged.
+Lam declared in March that his grocery chain has severed ties with the yellow economic circle, describing the movement as "wrong" while echoing the authorities.